-Teacher in charge: Darron Gedge - darron.gedge@elim.school.nz
+Teacher in charge: Nigel Cato - nigel.cato@elim.school.nz

 Geography is about people and their relationship with their environment.
 Students develop a range of practical and valuing skills as they investigate current geographic issues and global topics.

 This course includes studies of the Boxing Day Tsunami in Indonesia and population patterns and related issues in New Zealand and India.
 Students will learn to draw and interpret various types of maps.